 Exercise a high degree of caution in all parts of Russia because of the threat of terrorist activity and crime.
 Pay close attention to your personal security at all times.
-Monitor the news and other sources for information on possible new security risks.
+Monitor the media and other sources of information for new safety and security risks.

 - Reconsider your need to travel to regions bordering the Ukrainian provinces of Donetsk, Luhansk and Kharkiv due to the volatile security situation in this area.

-Do not travel to the North Caucasus because of the high threat of terrorist activity.
+Do not travel to some parts of the North Caucasus, such as Chechnya, Dagestan, Ingushetia, North Ossetia, the south-east part of Stavropol bordering Chechnya, Karbardino-Balkaria and Karachay-Cherkessia, because of the high threat of terrorist activity.

 Safety and security.

-- In 2017, the Russian government plans to introduce biometric finger-printing for all foreigners entering Russia.
-No dates have been confirmed.
+- In 2017, the Russian Government announced plans to introduce biometric finger-printing for all foreigners entering Russia.
+No implementation dates have been confirmed.

 Entry and exit

-With the exception of some commercial cruise ship passengers (see below), Australian citizens must get a visa before entering Russia.
-You can't get a visa on arrival.
+With the exception of some commercial cruise ship passengers (see below), Australian citizens must obtain a visa before entering Russia.
+It isn't possible to obtain a visa on arrival.

-If you arrive in Russia without a valid visa, you'll be detained and deported at your own expense, following the payment of a fine.
-You risk extended detention and prosecution by Russian authorities and you could be barred from ever re-entering Russian territory.
+If you arrive in Russia without a valid visa, you will be detained and deported at your own expense, following the payment of a fine.
+You risk extended detention and prosecution by Russian authorities and you could be barred from re-entering Russian territory.

-Make sure you apply for the correct visa type, noting the distinction between various visa types, such as 'tourist' and 'visitor' visas.
+Apply for the correct visa type, noting the distinction between various visa types, such as 'tourist' and 'visitor' visas.
 Ensure your visa type reflects your intended activities.
-You may get detained at the border and denied entry into Russia if your issued visa type does not match the purpose of your visit.
-You may need to provide biometric data (e.g. scanning of fingerprints) as part of the visa application process.
+You may be detained at the border and denied entry into Russia if your visa type doesn't match the purpose of your visit.
+You may need to provide biometric fingerprints as part of the visa application process.

-When you receive your Russian visa, check to make sure details, including your passport number, date of birth, visa type and validity dates, are accurate and reflect your intentions.
-If not, return it to the Russian Embassy or Consulate for corrections.
-Visa restrictions are strictly enforced and it is virtually impossible to amend visa details once you are in Russia.
+When you receive your Russian visa, check your passport details are correct, including passport number, date of birth, visa type, intention of stay and validity dates.
+If not accurate, return it to the Russian Embassy or Consulate for correction.
+Visa restrictions are strictly enforced and it's virtually impossible to amend visa details once you're in Russia.

-Special visa-free entry permissions apply to travellers who arrive by commercial cruise ships that dock for less than 72 hours in St Petersburg (and some other Russian port cities).
-Travellers are allowed to disembark for short periods as part of an officially–recognised tour organised by a cruise company or registered tour operator.
+Special visa-free entry permissions apply to travellers who arrive by commercial cruise ships that dock for less than 72 hours in some port cities, including St Petersburg.
+Visa-free entry permissions allow you to disembark for short periods as part of an officially recognised tour organised by a cruise company or registered tour operator.
 Discuss your travel plans with your cruise operator well in advance of travel and check whether you need to obtain a Russian visa.

-If you intend to transit through Russia on the way to a third country, check transit visa requirements.
-If you are travelling to Russia through Belarus, you must obtain a Belarusian visa in addition to your visa for Russia.
-For information on Belarusian visas, please contact the
+If you transit through Russia on the way to a third country, check transit visa requirements.
+If you're travelling between Russia and Belarus, you must obtain visas for both countries.
+For information on Belarusian visas, contact the

 Embassy of Belarus in Canberra.

 All foreign visitors receive a migration card on arrival in Russia.
-Keep the stamped exit portion of the card with your passport as you'll need to submit it to passport control upon departure.
-The migration card is electronic at most international airports but there are some smaller airports where you'll need to fill it out manually.
+If provided a migration card in paper form, keep the stamped exit portion of the card with your passport, as you'll need to provide it to passport control on your departure.
+The migration card is electronic at most international airports but in smaller airports you will need to complete it manually.

-If you lose your migration card, you can request a replacement from the Ministry of Interior but this could delay your departure and could involve significant costs.
+If you lose your migration card, a replacement can be requested from the Russian Ministry of Internal Affairs but this could delay your departure and involve significant costs.

-In 2017, the Russian Government has announced plans to introduce biometric finger-printing for all foreigners entering Russia.
-No dates have been confirmed.
+In 2017, the Russian Government announced plans to introduce biometric fingerprinting for all foreigners entering Russia.
+No implementation dates have been announced.

 Adults with children